acgetchell/mundus-atrox/src/journals/twenty-fifth.md

 #### From the journal of Dame Orky

-We approach the next room and we feel our magic items lose their magic; our amour feels heavier.
-We move slightly closer and *Geral* sees a Beholder floating about 40 feet off the ground, pining us in the baleful glare of it's central eye.
-We can also see constructs skittering around in the back of the room.
+We approach the next room and feel our items lose their magic.
+We move slightly closer and *Geral* sees a Beholder floating about 40 feet off the ground, pinning us in the baleful glare of the central eye.
+We also see Constructs skittering around in the back of the room.
 Flesh Golems form a wall protecting the Beholder.

-> "It's a shame you broke my toys, did you bring me new ones?" says a Telepathic voice in our heads.
+> "It's a shame you broke my toys, did you bring me new ones?" a Telepathic voice echoes in our heads.
 >
 > "Where is *Droki*?" asks *Geral*.
 >
-> "Scurrying down his usual rat hole to the Obelisk."
+> "Scurrying down his usual rat hole to the Monolith."
 The huge head nods and indicates a small hole in the wall.
 >
 > "How do we get through the hole?"
 >